reactjs/react.dev/content/docs/hooks-reference.md

 However, this may be overkill in some cases, like the subscription example from the previous section.
 We don't need to create a new subscription on every update, only if the `source` props has changed.

-To implement this, pass a second argument to `useEffect` that is the array of values that the effect depends on.
+To implement this, pass a second argument to `useEffect` that is the array of input values that the effect depends on.
 Our updated example now looks like this:

 ```js
 useEffect(